pcurt854/qmk_firmware/keyboards/preonic/keymaps/pcurt854_v2/readme.md

 # For programmers having trouble touch typing the top row

+After pcurt854 was merged into master, I started to further improve the mapping.
+This folder will keep track of these changes.
+I hope it will be a better, easier to use version of pcurt854.

 ### My problem and using preonic to solve it

 I am an okay letter typist, but often need to look and find special symbols, like $ and ^, on the top row.
 Using layers, I assigned special symbols to keys corresponding to their names.